hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/18-how-faridun-made-answer-to-his-sons.md

 As for these gifts of yours — I need them not.
 But wherefore utter I so many words ?
 Your hoary-headed sire will not ungird
-The loins of his revenge while life endureth/
+The loins of his revenge while life endureth.
 Thy message have I heard.
 Hear my reply,
 Retain it every whit and get thee gone."